SpaceLobster2311/storeFront/README.md

 * Active Category (COMPLETED)
   * State should store active category
   * Other components (products, etc) might need to reference this

+  Add routing to the application
+Link every product to a page that displays the full product details Link the “Cart” summary in the header to a full shopping cart page with shipping/payment forms Additionally, we will be swapping out our Redux store and replacing it with a store built using Redux Toolkit